PSzczepanski1996/hidpi-dots/README.md

 So, there is my solution:

-* `disp.py` - Convert `swaymsg -t get_outputs` pretty string to JSON, and after that find my displays, set correct configs and disaple lenovo explorer.
+* `disp.py` - Convert `swaymsg -t get_outputs` pretty string to JSON, and after that find my displays, set correct configs and disable lenovo explorer.

 ### Issues:
 * I hate bash.